quiltdata/iac/README.md

 1. Start with a clean commit of the previous apply in your Quilt Terraform folder (nothing uncommitted).
 1. In your `main.tf` file, do the following:
-    1. Update the file at `local.build_file_path` to the new file you received from Quilt.
+    1. Update the YAML file at `local.build_file_path` with the new CloudFormation template that you received from Quilt.
         > Do not change the value of `build_file_path`, as noted [above](#verify-the-plan).
     1. Update the `quilt.source=` pin to the newest hash from the present repository.
 1. [Initialize](#initialize).